PhysicsFind a programme

 Research in our group covers many different topics, but all are driven by innovation and technological relevance.
 The main thrust of the Centre for Device Thermography and Reliability is advancing and understanding the reliability and thermal performance of semiconductor devices (such as GaN and other power electronic devices used in satellites, switches and radars) and developing new materials.
 The Surface Physics Group researches a wide variety of materials and phenomena, including magnetic nanoparticles, catalysis, ice nucleation, spin transport in organic molecules and electrodeposited ultrathin films.
-The Electron Microscopy Group has an outstanding reputation in transmission electron microscopy, and has a special focus on nanomaterials for solar cells and light emitting devices.
-The Diamond and New Energy Group focuses on the synthesis and characterisation of nanostructured, wide band gap materials for applications in energy harvesting, radiation detectors and electron sources.
+The Diamond and New Energy Group focuses on the synthesis and characterisation of nanostructured, wide-band gap materials for applications in energy harvesting, radiation detectors and electron sources.
 All the members of the Materials and Devices for Energy and Communication Group have extensive international research links.

-The Astrophysics Group studies a variety of interesting phenomena in the universe, including extrasolar planets, black holes, galaxies, relativistic jets, clusters of galaxies, plasma physics and cosmology.
-Observations of these systems are made with the world's best ground and space-based telescopes across the entire electromagnetic spectrum, from radio waves up to gamma rays.
-PhD students often have the opportunity to visit a major observatory in Australia, Chile, Hawaii or the Canary Islands.
-Theoretical work is closely tied to the interpretation of this data, and numerical or computational studies make use of the University of Bristol's powerful supercomputing facilities.
-Students present their work to the wider scientific community at high-profile international conferences.
+The Astrophysics Group studies a range of important phenomena in the Universe, including extrasolar planets, black holes, galaxies, relativistic jets, clusters of galaxies, plasma processes, and cosmology.
+Observations are made with the world's best ground and space-based telescopes across the entire electromagnetic spectrum, from radio waves up to gamma rays.
+Theoretical work is closely tied to the interpretation of observational results, and numerical or computational studies make use of the University of Bristol's powerful supercomputing facilities.
+Students present their work to the wider scientific community at high-profile international conferences and may be involved in one of the major international projects in which the group participates.
 The group provides a friendly and dynamic research environment.
 Graduate-level courses and training in observational, data reduction and numerical techniques are offered.
-A series of research seminars run throughout the year for graduate students and staff, and many subgroups have regular informal meetings to discuss their work and the latest research advances.
+A series of research seminars run throughout the year for graduate students and staff, and subgroups have regular informal meetings to discuss their work and the latest research advances.

 Light and Matter: Physics at the Interface